bio-ontology-research-group/mowl/docs/source/embedding_el/index.rst

 ----------------------
 Previously, we introduced the data-related aspect of this tutorial.
 Now, let's see how to use the data to train a model.

-In the :doc:`/api/nn/index` module, we define the :class:`ELModule <mowl.nn.elmodule.ELModule>` abstract class, which is a subclass of :class:`torch.nn.Module`.
+In the :doc:`/api/nn/index` module, we define the |elmodule| abstract class, which is a subclass of :class:`torch.nn.Module`.
 To use this class, it is required to define loss functions for the GCIs of interest.
 For example:

 .. testcode:: [eldataset]

-   from mowl.nn.elmodule import ELModule
+   from mowl.nn import ELModule

    class MyELModule(ELModule):
        def __init__(self):